Introduction

 6. First Compiler approves/rejects

-Changes must be backward-compatible with core axioms (consciousness is sacred, truth is primary, entropy is the enemy).
+Changes must be backward-compatible with core axioms.

 Edge Cases and Hard Problems